 - Philosophy: To create an ecologically sound, economically prosperous human community that is guided by the ethic of care for the earth, care for people, reducing waste, sharing the surplus and working towards a sustainable future.

-The KPC is an affiliate of the Kansas Permaculture Institute, a Kansas not-for profit corporation whose mission is to support and promote the education and practice of permaculture in our region.
+The Kansas Permaculture Institute is a Kansas not-for profit corporation whose mission is to support and promote the education and practice of permaculture in our region.

-The KPC currently consists of members in form Kansas City community, the Lawrence, Topeka, Emporia, Manhattan and Salina communities.
+The KPI currently consists of members in form Kansas City community, the Lawrence, Topeka, Emporia, Manhattan and Salina communities.

 Please help support our organization by making a tax exempt donation to the Kansas Permaculture Institute.